You stare up towards the red light in rush hour traffic and your heart sinks. Can this be true? Do my eyes deceive me?

 You pull into the gas station and spy an open pump.
 You think, “Which side is my tank on again?” and pull in.
 You take your keys out of the ignition and get out of the car, the smell of gasoline perfuming the air.
 You quickly step out onto the pavement, avoiding spills, old gum, other miscellaneous trash, and approach the pump.

 Though gas stations have existed since around 1913, the experience of pumping gas has only evolved ever so slightly.
 It wasn’t until 1947 that the first self-service gas station appeared in L.A., where station owners thought this idea would likely fail2.
 Even with today’s advances in technology, a visit to the gas station still forces users to exert extra effort, becoming something that disrupts their normal routine.
 The most successful user experiences do exactly the opposite: they tune into a user’s mental model, they don’t interrupt it.
-To quantify theories like these, Jakob Nielsen and Robert Molich set out to develop a set of guidelines to help diagnose usability problems throughout user interfaces.
-They did so by factor analysis of 250 different usability studies, formulating ten suggestions to help designers create and identify better user experiences3.
+To quantify theories like these, Jakob Nielsen and Rolf Molich set out to develop a set of guidelines to help diagnose usability problems throughout user interfaces.
+They did so by factor analysis of 249 different usability problems, formulating ten suggestions to help designers create and identify better user experiences3.

 So how does this antiquated experience stack up to the Nielsen Norman Group’s “10 Usability Heuristics for User Interface Design”?
 Let’s take a look: